LuigiPioFaletra/Machine-Learning-Project/README.md

 python test.py
 ```

 The `prepare.sh` script is used to install the requirements for the project and, optionally, to set up the environment (e.g., download the dataset, etc.).
 The project should be self-contained and reproducible by running the above commands.
-The code will be evaluated on [Google Colab](https://colab.research.google.com/), so it is recommended to test the code on that platform.

-> [!CAUTION]
-> Use the `.gitignore` file to exclude unnecessary files from the repository.
-For example, the dataset should not be included in the repository.
-The `.gitignore` file should exclude the pertinent files and directories.

 ---

 ### Requirements

-The project is based on **Python 3.11** - one of the latest versions of Python at the time of writing.
-A few considerations:
+The project is developed using **Python 3.10** - one of the latest versions of Python at the time of writing.

-- It is recommended to use a virtual environment to manage the dependencies of the project.
-For example [conda](https://docs.conda.io/en/latest/).
-- The requirements are listed in the `requirements.txt` file and can be installed using `pip install -r requirements.txt`.
+Dependencies are listed in the `requirements.txt` file and can be installed with the command `pip install -r requirements.txt`.

 You may want to modify the requirements file to remove unnecessary dependencies or add new ones.
 This template is based on the following libraries:
+- `librosa` for audio analysis and processing.
+- `numpy` for scientific computing.
+- `pandas` for data manipulation.
+- `scikit-learn` for machine learning algorithms.
+- `tqdm` for progress bars.
-- `torch` for PyTorch.
+- `torch` for deep learning.
-- `torchvision` for PyTorch vision.
+- `transformers` for pretrained models.
 - `yaml_config_override` for configuration management.
-- `addict` for configuration management.
-- `tqdm` for progress bars.

 ---

 ### Code structure

-The code is structured as follows:
+The code is organized as follows:

 ```
 main_repository/
 │
+├── config/
+│   ├── base_config.yaml
+│
 ├── data_classes/
-│   ├── mnist_dataset.py
+│   ├── fma_dataset.py
 │
+├── extract_representations/
+│   ├── audio_embeddings.py
+│
 ├── model_classes/
+│   ├── cnn_model.py
 │   ├── ff_model.py
+│   ├── svm_model.py
 │
+├── .gitignore
+├── LICENSE
+├── prepare.sh
+├── README.md
+├── requirements.txt
-├── ...
+├── test.py
-│
 ├── train.py
-├── test.py
-└── ...
+└── utils.py
 ```

+- `config/` contains the file for variables configuration for training, validation and test.
-- `data_classes/` contains the classes for managing the dataset.
+- `data_classes/` contains the class for managing the dataset.
+- `extract_representations/` contains the class for audio features extraction.
-- `model_classes/` contains the classes for the model design.
+- `model_classes/` contains the classes for the models design.
-- `train.py` is the script for training the model.
-- `test.py` is the script for testing the model.
+- `.gitignore` specifies which files and folders should be ignored from the Git version control system.
+- `LICENSE` contains the project’s license information.
 - `prepare.sh` is a script for setting up the environment - at the moment it only installs the requirements.
+- `README.md` is the file you are currently reading.
 - `requirements.txt` contains the list of dependencies for the project.
+- `test.py` is the script for testing the model.
-- `README.md` is the file you are currently reading.
+- `train.py` is the script for training and validate the model.
+- `utils.py` is the script that contains utility functions used across the project.

 ---

 ### License

 This project is licensed under the terms of the MIT license.
 You can find the full license in the `LICENSE` file.